axruff/TransferLearning/README.md

 >  In this way, our method outputs images completely **independent from the target domain** and therefore **generalizes much better** to new unseen domains than related approaches.

+> Our approach can be placed **between domain randomization and GAN methods**, however, instead of forcing randomization without any clear guidance on its usefulness, we propose to delegate this to a neural network, which we call
+**deception network**, which tries to alter the images in an automated fashion, such that the task network is maximally confused

 [2019 - **[ADR]**: Active Domain Randomization](https://arxiv.org/abs/1904.04762)
 ![#ff0000](https://placehold.it/15/ff0000/000000?text=+)